AbelHristodor/notes-cheatsheets/Software Engineering/Design Patterns.md

 ---
 # Design patterns
-In [software engineering](https://en.wikipedia.org/wiki/Software_engineering), a **software design pattern** is a general, [reusable](https://en.wikipedia.org/wiki/Reusability "Reusability") solution to a commonly occurring problem within a given context in [software design](https://en.wikipedia.org/wiki/Software_design "Software design").
+In [software engineering](https://en.wikipedia.org/wiki/Software_engineering), a **software design pattern** is a general, <mark style="background: #FFF3A3A6;">[reusable](https://en.wikipedia.org/wiki/Reusability "Reusability") solution to a commonly occurring problem within a given context</mark> in [software design](https://en.wikipedia.org/wiki/Software_design "Software design").
 It is not a finished design that can be transformed directly into [source](https://en.wikipedia.org/wiki/Source_code "Source code") or [machine code](https://en.wikipedia.org/wiki/Machine_code "Machine code").
 Rather, it is a description or template for how to solve a problem that can be used in many different situations.
 Design patterns are formalized [best practices](https://en.wikipedia.org/wiki/Best_practice "Best practice") that the programmer can use to solve common problems when designing an application or system. (source: [Wiki](https://en.wikipedia.org/wiki/Software_design_pattern))
 ## Singleton
-The singleton design pattern is a design pattern that ensures a class has only one single instance and provides a global point of access to that instance.
+The singleton design pattern is a design pattern that ensures a <mark style="background: #FFF3A3A6;">class has only one single instance</mark> and provides a <mark style="background: #ABF7F7A6;">global point of access to that instance</mark>.
 It is often used when you need to have a single instance of a class that controls some resource  or behavior throughout the entire lifetime of an application.

 Key features:
 1. **Single Instance:** The Singleton pattern guarantees that a class has only one instance.
 It achieves this by controlling the instantiation process, usually through a private constructor.
 2. **Global Access:** The single instance created by the Singleton pattern is globally accessible.
 This means that any part of the codebase can access this instance without needing to create new instances or pass references around.
-3. **Lazy Initialization:** The Singleton instance is often created only when it's first needed, rather than during the application's startup.
+3. **Lazy Initialization:** The Singleton instance i<mark style="background: #FFF3A3A6;">s often created only when it's first needed</mark>, rather than during the application's startup.
 This approach is known as lazy initialization and helps conserve resources until the Singleton is actually required.
-4. **Thread Safety:** Singleton implementations need to ensure thread safety, especially in multi-threaded environments.
+4. **Thread Safety:** Singleton <mark style="background: #FFF3A3A6;">implementations need to ensure thread safety, especially in multi-threaded environments</mark>.
 This is because multiple threads might try to access or create the Singleton instance simultaneously.
 Common techniques for achieving thread safety include using locks, synchronization, or employing double-checked locking.

 E.g.:
 ```python